Skip to main content

 4 Timber Treatment Levels Explained

 Timber treatments protect wood fibers against fungi and insects.
 They do not make timber waterproof, but they significantly increase resistance to decay.
+A common point of confusion is thinking a green-tinted "treated" board is ready for anything, when in reality, there's a whole scale of protection levels.
+Picking the wrong one for the job can lead to early failure that catches you off guard.

 Use Class Exposure Level Typical Applications Treatment Penetration